isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 * First year only half applies
 * Then you apply to the percentage of what is left from the previous years
 * Taxable income uses CCA not accounting depreciation
+* In the year of disposition, the final-year rule disallows CCA

 **GAAP = Generally Accepted Accounting Principles**
 * Record revenue when earned, not just when cash is received